Guidelines for the Praxis Award Competition

 - Note: References should be kept to a minimum, and do not count toward the 10-page total

-3. Supporting documents: entries will be strengthened by supporting letters, public testimonials and media releases from project clients and beneficiaries (limit three for each of these).
-Up to three, low-resolution photos may be included at the end of the text, but these must be necessary to enhance the application.
+3. Supporting documents: entries will be strengthened by supporting letters and public testimonials from project clients and beneficiaries, as well as any relevant media releases (limit three for each of these).
+Up to three, low-resolution photos may be included at the end of the text, but they must be relevant and necessary to enhance the full application.

-Ideally, the final, combined document should be less than 3-4 Mb in size.
-Thus graphics should be minimal and low resolution.
+Ideally, the final, combined full application packet should be less than 3-4 Mb in size.
+Thus, any graphics should be minimal and low resolution.

-Download 2017 Praxis cover page template (MS Word PC format)
+Download 2019 Praxis Award cover page and essay template (MS Word PC format)

-Full nomination packets (items 1, 2 and 3 above) should be completed and submitted in either PDF or MS Word format, ideally with all materials integrated into a single document, via electronic mail to terrymredding (at) gmail.com.
+Full application packets (items 1, 2 and 3 above) should be completed and submitted in either PDF or MS Word format, ideally with all materials integrated into a single document, via electronic mail to the Praxis Award Chair at (email TBA).
 Supporting documents should be scanned and included electronically with the submission packet.

-Award winners will be notified in sufficient time to plan travel to the award ceremony to be scheduled at the November-December 2017 AAA meetings in Washington, DC.
+Award recipients will be notified in sufficient time to plan travel to the award ceremony to be scheduled at the November-December 2019 AAA meetings in Vancouver, BC.